8th Field Survey Squadron: Background and origins

 By the end of the 1960s there remained an important need for a permanent Army field survey presence in the Territory and 8 Fd Svy Sqn was raised as an Australian Regular Army unit in December 1971.
-The largest part of the unit's work was to complete the geodetic and topographic surveys of all parts of the Territory, acquire spot and substitute air photography and field complete the 278 preliminary scale 1:100,000 topographic line maps covering the entire country.
+The largest part of the unit's work was to complete the geodetic and topographic surveys of all parts of the Territory, with a focus on the islands to the east, acquire spot and substitute air photography and field complete the 278 preliminary scale 1:100,000 topographic line maps covering the entire country.
 Other programs included large scale urban orthophotomaps of the key towns and airfields and working with the Royal Australian Navy on hydrographic surveys and beach surveys of much of the coastline.
 All five field survey squadrons (1,2, 4 and 5 in Australia and 8 in PNG) compiled maps on photogrammetric stereo-plotters using mainly Skai Piksa photography; and Army Survey Regiment (Bendigo) photogrammetrically triangulated the air photography for minor control for map compilation, compiled maps from air photography using photogrammetric stereo-plotters, cartographically completed and printed the maps.
 The scale 1:100,000 mapping programme was completed in 1980.
 At the same time Army Survey Regiment cartographically derived and printed scale 1:250,000 Joint Operations Graphic – Ground (JOG) and the companion JOG – Air were completed in 1982.
 In the 1970s up to 60% of the RA Svy capability was engaged on PNG surveys and mapping.